 These chocolate chip stuffed scones are the softest and fluffiest scones!
 They are full of mini chocolate chips and stuffed with chopped chocolate.
 The scones are drizzled with a vanilla glaze.
 These scones are SO easy to make and perfect for weekend baking.

 These chocolate chip stuffed scones are super soft and fluffy inside with crisp edges.
 The scones have extra heavy cream which makes them so soft!
 They are NOT a dry scone or a crumbly scone!

 Why You Will Love This

-- Soft scones- These scones are very soft and fluffy inside.
+- Soft scones- These tender scones are very soft and fluffy inside.
 The inside is has flaky layers.

 - Easy to make- No mixer is required and they make for an easy weekend bake.